The more the web goes mobile, the more important becomes the speed at which your website pages load.

 - You get top class support when you need it

-I wrote an article on my WP Security Basics website that explores this area in more depth – read it here.
+I wrote an article on my WP Security Basics website that explores the the importance of good hosting – it’s worth a read.

 Don’t go for free hosting.
 It’s a false economy and you can get good hosting for a very reasonable price